31 Combat Engineer Regiment (The Elgin's)

 31 Combat Engineer Regiment (31 CER or "The Elgin's"), is a combat engineer regiment of the Canadian Military Engineers.
-It is part of 31 Canadian Brigade Group of the 4th Canadian Division.
-It consists of two squadrons: 48 Engineer Squadron in Waterloo, Ontario, and 7 Engineer Squadron in St. Thomas, Ontario.
+A Primary Reserve unit, it is part of 31 Canadian Brigade Group of the 2nd Canadian Division.
+It consists of two squadrons in southern Ontario: 48 Engineer Squadron in Waterloo and 7 Engineer Squadron in St. Thomas.
+Founded in 1866 as a militia infantry battalion in Elgin County, Canada West, the unit mobilized an armoured delivery unit for service in Europe during the Second World War.
+The militia unit was converted to armour in 1954 and then to combat engineering in 1997.

 History

 31 CER perpetuates the Provincial Corps of Artificers, a unit associated with the War of 1812.

 The regiment existed before the Confederation of Canada, tracing its origin to 1866 when the Militia Act officially created the 25th, Elgin, Battalion of Infantry from five local militia companies.
 It became the 25th Elgin Regiment in 1900, but was then disbanded in 1903, but re-formed the next year.

 In 1915 the 91st Battalion (Elgin), CEF was raised in St. Thomas, Ontario, and went to fight in the First World War.

 It became the Elgin Regiment in 1920, and was expanded to two battalions in 1921, the 1st Battalion (perpetuating 91st Battalion CEF), and the 2nd (Reserve) Battalion.

 After the outbreak of the Second World War in 1939, the regiment was converted to armour in 1942 as the 25th Armoured Regiment (The Elgin Regiment).